psychemedia/middle-english-romances/sir-isumbras.md

 Knyghttes hir serves to handes and fete,
 Were clede in robis of palle;
 In the floure a clothe was layde,
-" This povre palmere," the stewarde sayde,
+"This povre palmere," the stewarde sayde,
-" Salle sytt abowene ȝow alle."
+"Salle sytt abowene ȝow alle."
 Mete and drynke was forthe broghte,
 Sir Ysambrace sett and ete noghte,
 Bot luked abowte in the haulle.